We clocked up 50 days of travel, wow!

 Haight Ashbury district needs to be on your must-do list.
 The original hippie movement started in this area but has now morphed into upmarket area with trendy boutiques, restaurants, cafes and bars.
 It’s a great place to spend the afternoon reminiscing days gone by!

-Highlights: SantaCon2016, Sonoma Valley, Haight Ashbury district, Golden Gate Bridge, the Sea Lions, Boudin’s Bakery & Cafe, the island of Alcatraz
+Highlights: SantaCon2016, Sonoma Valley, Haight Ashbury district, Golden Gate Bridge, the Sea Lions, Boudin’s Bakery & Cafe, the island of Alcatraz, Napa Valley

 An abundance of high quality shows, casinos in most of the hotels and the huge shopping complexes throughout Vegas were amazing.

 The Grand Canyon South Rim tour was an amazing experience.
+We took a helicopter tour into the Grand Canyon.
 The colours of this massive canyon were incredible and to experience it with snow on some of the peaks was even more striking.

 Highlights: Cirque du Soleil, South Rim tour of the Grand Canyon, Helicopter trip into the Grand Canyon.
 Stunning!